sashkoristov/bachelor-theses/README.md

 ## Topics

-The following topics for bachelor theses are available for 2023/24:

-1. *CacheLess*: Cache-aware data flow in AFCL serverless workflows [details](./new/CacheLess.md).
-1. *StorageLess*: Benchmark networking of federated FaaS with federated storage infrastructure [details](./new/StorageLess.md).
-1. *PackageLess*: Benchmarking packaging and deployment time of serverless functions in federated FaaS [details](./new/PackageLess.md).
-1. *StreamAFCL* : A novel serverless workflow management system for streaming AFCL workflows in federated FaaS [details](./new/StreamAFCL.md).
-1. *TwinLess* : Building a digital twin with serverless workflows in federated FaaS [details](./new/twinLess.md).
-1. *fServiceX* : Code once serverless functions and dynamically select BaaS services in federated FaaS [details](./new/fServiceX.md) (Always open for new services and providers).
+New topics will be published soon related to the project MATISSE - Model-based engineering of Digital Twins for early verification and validation of Industrial Systems (Sep.
+2024 - Aug.
+2027).

+In the meantime, you can contact me for topics in large-scale systems, serverless computing, optimization, simulation, federation, etc.

 ## Timeline

+Students can apply anytime, but the following tentative timeline is preferred

-* Tentative application by students: December 2023 - January 2024
+* Tentative application by students: October - November 2024
-* Tentative start with the thesis:  January - February 2024
+* Tentative start with the thesis:  November 2024
-* Tentative finish June 2024 - October 2024
+* Tentative finish March - June 2025

 ## Tentative agenda